OhVickie/Composting-App-UX/README.md

 In order to cater to the variety in my target audience, the application will provide different sign up modes for the users.

 To create a solution:
-* I wrote a list of possible features for the app, drawing inspiration from already existing apps with similar features.
+* I wrote a list of possible features for the app, drawing inspiration from already existing apps with similar features
 * I hand-sketched wireframes for the different screens for the features
 * I then created high-fidelity mock-ups of the user flows for the chosen features